 Walking and running

 If you have plenty of time, walking is highly recommended and gives you unparalleled contact with local people.
 In isolated parts, it’s often preferable to waiting for a lift, while in the Aberdare, Mau and Cherangani ranges, and on mounts Kenya and Elgon, it’s the only practical way of moving away from the main tracks.
 You will sometimes come across animals out in the bush, but buffaloes and elephants (the most likely dangers) usually move off unless they are solitary or with young.
 Don’t ignore the dangers, however, and stay alert.
 You’ll need to carry several litres of water much of the time.
 You might prefer to go on an organized walking safari, at least as a starter.
-Such trips are offered by a number of companies in Nairobi and by most of the smaller lodges and camps in the private game sanctuaries, especially in Laikipia.
+Such trips are offered by a number of companies in Nairobi and by most of the smaller lodges and camps in the private game sanctuaries and conservancies, especially in Laikipia.

 Popular parks where lions are normally absent and you can hike include Hell’s Gate and Lake Bogoria.
 Parks inhabited by lions, but in which you can generally hike, include Aberdare and Mount Kenya.